Legal software comparisons

 When should a law firm choose Matter first?

-Choose Matter first when the expensive friction is repeated follow-up, confusing document requests, clunky client experience, and status updates that still depend on staff memory and inboxes.
+Choose Matter first when the expensive friction is repeated follow-up, confusing document requests, clunky client experience, scattered notes and tasks, and status updates that still depend on staff memory and inboxes.

 What should a legal buyer inspect before making the call?

-Inspect the client portal itself, the staff workflow around document requests and matter status, and the security posture for sensitive legal records.
-Then compare that against how much wider platform change the firm actually wants.
+Inspect the client portal itself, the staff workflow around document requests, notes, tasks, reminders, matter status, and the security posture for sensitive legal records.
+Then compare that against how much suite change the firm actually wants.

-If the friction lives around the matter, judge the shortlist there first.
+If the wasted hours pile up around the matter, compare the shortlist there first.

-That is where firms feel the wasted hours.
+That is where firms lose the hours.
 Missing documents.
 Repeated follow-up.
 Status requests that should not need another email.
-Start there, then decide how much wider the platform change really needs to be.
+Start there, then decide how much of the wider suite really needs to change.